NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 In order to follow along with the practical part of the MGCM Tutorial, we ask that you **download several MGCM output files beforehand**.
 You should save these on the machine you'll be using during the tutorial.

 We'll use CAP to retrieve these files from the MGCM Data Portal.
-To begin, activate the virtual environment:
+To begin, click on [this link to the MCMC data portal](https://data.nas.nasa.gov/legacygcm/data_legacygcm.php?dir=/legacygcmdata/INERTCLDS).
+If the rows under "Size" display the message *data temporarily unavailable*, then you will have to download the data at a later time.
+An estimated offline time displays at bottom left of the webpage; check the website again after that time has elapsed.

+If the rows under "Size" display file sizes, then you can continue downloading the data.
+Begin by activating the virtual environment:

 ```bash
 (local)>$ source amesGCM3/bin/activate      # bash